 2) Ask it something along the lines of:

-• Translate [phrase] into [language]
+- Translate [phrase] into [language]

-• How do I say [phrase] in [language]
+- How do I say [phrase] in [language]

 Here are some more examples:

-• Translate how are you doing into French
+- Translate how are you doing into French

-• How do I say how are you doing in Japanese
+- How do I say how are you doing in Japanese

-• How do I say what are the most popular dishes in your restaurant in Mandarin
+- How do I say what are the most popular dishes in your restaurant in Mandarin

-• How do I say what are the best hotels in Rome in Italian
+- How do I say what are the best hotels in Rome in Italian

-• How do I say where is the nearest train station in Spanish
+- How do I say where is the nearest train station in Spanish

-• How do I say do you speak English in French
+- How do I say do you speak English in French

-• How do I say where’s the best beer in Berlin in German
+- How do I say where’s the best beer in Berlin in German

 3) Up pops a card showing the translation.
 Siri will automatically speak the translation.
-You can also tap the Play button to have Siri repeat the spoken translation.
+You can also tap the play button to have Siri repeat the spoken translation.
 And if you tap the translation card, it will take you to the Apple Translate app.

 Complex queries may confuse Siri

 If Siri cannot distinguish between the preamble and the query itself, use a shorter form, “Translate into [language].”
-For example, just tell Siri, “Translate into German,” and she will follow up with a question about the phrase you’d like translated.
+For example, just tell Siri, “Translate into German,” and Siri will follow up with a question about the phrase you’d like translated.

 You can even ask Siri to pronounce a specific word in a foreign language without the “How do I say” prefix.
 Here are some examples of that:

-• Say beer in German
+- Say beer in German

-• Hey Siri, say steak in Spanish
+- Hey Siri, say steak in Spanish

-• Say expensive in Italian
+- Say expensive in Italian

-• Hey Siri, say bread in French
+- Hey Siri, say bread in French

 As our final tip, you can ask Siri to translate the same phrase into multiple languages.
 Say you asked Siri to translate “Can I get a glass of water, please?” into Spanish.
-All you need to do in order to have Siri translate that same phrase into French or German is to follow up with an “in French” or “in German.”
+All you need to do in order to have Siri translate that same phrase into French or German is to follow up with “in French” or “in German.”

 Use cases